StenTech/design_pattern_impl/README.md

 ## 3. Observer

 implementing observer pattern in python. the observer pattern is a behavioral design pattern that defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

+## 4. Strategy

+implementing strategy pattern in python. the strategy pattern is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.